mdgolammafuz/mdgolammafuz/README.md

 ### About Me

-Software & Data Engineer with a rigorous research background in computational and theoretical astrophysics.
+Platform & Data Engineer with a rigorous research background in computational and theoretical astrophysics.
 I translate deep mathematical problem-solving into scalable, Kubernetes-native data architectures.

 My background in **Computational Physics** (IIT Bombay, ESO Germany, IIT Kharagpur) taught me how to model complex, non-linear systems where precision is critical.
 Today, I apply that same rigor to software engineering—architecting **self-healing MLOps platforms**, **governed data pipelines**, and **zero-trust security infrastructure**.